AJ2O/aws-whitepapers-summary/Migrations/migrating-applications.md

 - identify the application and database components that are not automatically migrated
 - estimate the effort for manual conversion work

-The SCT's [database migration assessment report](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_AssessmentReport.html) tool can be used to summarize all of the schema conversion tasks, and details the action items (and their complexity) for schema that can't be converted to the target database engine.
+The SCT's [database migration assessment report](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_AssessmentReport.html) tool can be used to summarize all of the schema conversion tasks, and details [Action Items](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_AssessmentReport.ActionItems.html) (and their complexity) for schema that can't be converted to the target database engine.
 It can also provide recommendations for the best target engine, other AWS services can fill in for missing features, and unique RDS features that can save customer licensing and other costs.

 Using the detailed report provided by the SCT, system architects can provide a much more precise estimate for the efforts required to complete migration of the database schema code.